6.8 Western vs. 6.5 Creedmoor: Is the 6.5 Already Obsolete?

 6.5 Creedmoor Ballistics Chart

-Note: This information comes from the manufacturer and only for informational purposes.
-The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
+Note: This information comes from ammo manufacturers.
+Actual ballistics obtained with your firearm can vary considerably from advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.

 6.8 Western Development

-The .270 WSM fell short in a few key areas, primarily the lack of twist rate in the rifle barrels, so Winchester and Browning teamed up to improve it with a new cartridge that could handle a faster twist.
+The 270 WSM fell short in a few key areas (primarily the lack of twist rate in the rifle barrels), so Winchester and Browning teamed up to improve it with a new cartridge that could handle a faster twist.

-They accomplished their goals with the 6.8 Western and released it in 2021.
-Initially, they received a lot of criticism for introducing a new caliber instead of increasing the production of their other calibers because they were struggling to keep up with demand.
+They accomplished their goal with the 6.8 Western, which they released in 2021.
+They initially received a lot of criticism for introducing a new round instead of increasing the production of others because they were struggling to keep up with demand.
+However, that criticism has subsided, and the popularity of the 6.8 Western is beginning to rise amongst long-range shooters and hunters.

 6.5 Creedmoor Development